What is Sjögren syndrome?

-- Avoid medicines that might further dry your eyes, such as certain antihistamines and
+Avoid medicines that might further dry your eyes, such as certain blood pressure medicines,

-antidepressants.
-Talk with your healthcare provider about these choices.
+antihistamines and antidepressants.
+Talk with your healthcare provider about these

-- Not sit near air conditioning or heating vents.
-The dry air can also contribute to
+Don't sit near air conditioning or heating vents.
+The dry air can also contribute

 eye gels that your healthcare provider can prescribe.

-- Sjögren syndrome is a very common autoimmune disorder.
-It causes your white blood
+Sjögren syndrome is a chronic autoimmune disorder.
+It causes your white blood cells

-- There is no cure, so it is important to work with a specialist called a rheumatologist
+There is no cure, so it's important to work with a specialist called a rheumatologist

 to manage your symptoms.